freehck/ansible-role-sleep/README.md

 Description
 -----------

-This role is useful when you need to wait a bit between tasks in role dependencies
+This role is useful when you need to wait a bit between role dependencies

 Role Variables
 --------------